 Pharmacy technicians provide necessary technical services related to:

 - preparing, labelling and providing medications

-- managing third party drug plan claims, medical device training, dispensary management
+- managing third party drug plan claims, medical device training

 - ordering, receiving and managing inventories

 - interacting with patients and a variety of health care providers

 - Collaborating in the provision of pharmaceutical care and pharmacy services

 Join this growing field of regulated healthcare professionals in the pharmaceutical industry.

 As of December 2010, pharmacy technicians will be able to be registered with the Ontario College of Pharmacists and eligible to use the RPhT (Registered Pharmacy Technician) designation.